ULL-ESIT-DSI-1617/async-examples/README.md

 In the end, because your teammate kept all his promises, you're now able to build the Lego structure successfully.

-I guess the analogy is clear now; you resemble the javasctipt global scope and your teammate is the `loadMetaOf` function and its asynchronous work.
+I guess the analogy is clear now:

+* you resemble the javascript global scope
+* and your teammate is the `loadMetaOf` function and its asynchronous work.

 Now we need to give the `loadMetaOf` function the ability to make promises to itself and to the global scope.

 Fortunately, instead of needing to solve the philosophical problem of machine's morality, there's a tool we can use for that!